 Two months in a city, it’s unusual for us.
 We have things to do in Bishkek!
 The Land Cruiser needs an overhaul and we’ll meet overlanders.

 After 5 months without our Land Cruiser, it was good to see our home on wheels back in Kyrgyzstan.
 Yet to travel with her takes more time…

 What travel books to choose when traveling to China for only a month?
 Here’s our selection of non-fiction and travel memoirs about China.

 Tucked away in China’s northeastern corner lies the big and historical city of Harbin.
 Prepare your journey with this city travel guide.

 Hiking in Turkey is growing in popularity.
 The 850-km-long Carian Trail thru-hike is little known but so worth it.
 Let us tell you why.

 Travel information for your overland journey to Mongolia: budget, roads, gas stations, camping, and more in our Mongolia Travel Guide.

 Northeast China is easy to reach by public transportation.
-This travel guide shares how to get there by bus and train, and practical tips.
+This China travel guide shares how to get there and other practical tips.